jcradzwill/Create-custom-title-bar-in-Kivy/README.txt

 ------------Kivy Window Source Code File Modification Steps------------

-Please note that these Kivy Source code changes and this example will ONLY work on Windows OS since it involves Windows API code additions.
+Please note that these Kivy source code changes and this example will ONLY work on Windows OS since it involves Windows API code additions.

-The first set of steps below involve updating the Window Kivy Source code located here: Python37-32\Lib\site-packages\kivy\core\window\__init__.py.
+The first set of steps below involve updating the Window Kivy source code located here: Python37-32\Lib\site-packages\kivy\core\window\__init__.py.
 You can open the Window Kivy source code file using an IDE to modify the code.

-1) Within the Window Kivy Source code file, there are import statements at the top.
+1) Within the Window Kivy source code file, there are import statements at the top.
 Insert these new import statements (see where it says NEW CODE HERE):

 from os.path import join, exists from os import getcwd